 There are no common side effects with Vitamin D2 or Vitamin D3 supplementation.
-If too much Vitamin D is taken, an extremely rare condition Hypervitaminoisis D may occur.
-Mega-doses of vitamin d can lead to high levels of calcium in the blood, which can lead to vomiting, nausea, and increased urination, and lead to the calcification of organs and soft tissue.
+If too much Vitamin D is taken, an extremely rare condition Hypervitaminosis D may occur.
+Mega-doses of vitamin D can lead to high levels of calcium in the blood, which can lead to vomiting, nausea, and increased urination, and lead to the calcification of organs and soft tissue.

 What Are The Symptoms Of Low Vitamin D?

-Signs and symptoms of low vitamin D may include
+Signs and symptoms of Vitamin D deficiency in adults may include:

 - Chronic Fatigue